How big is Shanes Park?

 The establishment of a large feral-free area at Shanes Park using conservation fencing is the only way to successfully restore the suite of animals such as bettongs and quolls that once thrived in western Sydney.

 Do feral-free areas work?

-There is strong scientific consensus that the establishment of feral predator-free areas is an essential element of an overall strategy to prevent further extinctions and promote the recovery of our most susceptible species.
+There is strong scientific consensus that the establishment of feral-free areas is an essential element of an overall strategy to prevent further extinctions and promote the recovery of our most susceptible species.

 Six locally extinct mammals – including bilbies and numbats – have already been reintroduced into feral-free areas in NSW national parks as part of partnerships between NPWS and Australian Wildlife Conservancy and the University of NSW (UNSW).

 Maintaining genetic diversity is important and will be achieved by sourcing a diversity of founders based on expert advice; ensuring an adequate size of founding population; and the ongoing exchange of animals between populations, if genetic monitoring indicates this is required.

 How many feral-free areas will National Parks and Wildlife Service be establishing?